klsingh/Plutus/README.md

 The `validate` function uses pattern matching to determine which action the user wants to perform.
 If the user wants to create a new tree, the function checks that the `TreePlantingRedeemer` is of type Create and that the `TreePlantingDatum` is empty.
 If the user wants to donate to an existing tree, the function checks that the `TreePlantingRedeemer` is of type Donate and that the `TreePlantingDatum` is not empty.

-If the transaction is valid, the validate function returns True.
-Otherwise, it returns False.
+If the transaction is valid, the validate function returns `True`.
+Otherwise, it returns `False`.

 ## On-Chain Code